Children's Needs While Going through a Divorce

 A child's psychological needs are greatly increased during and after a divorce.
 They live in the middle of an economic and emotional roller coaster, experiencing guilt, fear and confusion.
 If parents are consciously focused on and sensitive to their child's needs during and after a divorce, they will do a better job of meeting them.

-In the video above, Dr. Phil speaks with a couple who had a bitter divorce and have been battling for custody of their son for eight years.
+In the video below, Dr. Phil speaks with a couple who had a bitter divorce and have been battling for custody of their son for eight years.
 He reviews the mistakes they have made that have impacted their child and explains what children need during that turbulent time.

 In Dr. Phil's book, Family First: Your Step-by-Step Plan for Creating a Phenomenal Family, he lists the most profound needs of children while going through a divorce — a time when they may be on an emotional roller coaster of guilt, fear and confusion.
 Your overall goal should be to meet all of these needs, in order to minimize the price your child has to pay for you and your ex being unable to sustain your relationship.